No down payment.

 It’s simple to see if a home you’re interested in is in the USDA approved area.
 Check out this USDA loan map and put the address in the search box.
 You’ll be able to see if you could get financing on that particular property.
 You can also see what other areas are approved.

-Total Lending Concepts provides lending in Colorado, Texas, Missouri, and Oklahoma.
+Total Lending Concepts provides lending in Arkansas, Colorado, Florida, Indiana, Kansas, Louisiana, Missouri, New Mexico, Oklahoma, Tennessee and Texas.
 Needless to say, we’ve had lots of experience with USDA loans and are ready to help you!

 USDA Loans – Income Limits